-Whereas we can find ourselves tempted to upgrade to the newest model repairing a cracked mobile phone screen can save money and means one less device needs to be manufactured in the first place.
+Whereas we can find ourselves tempted to upgrade to the newest model, repairing a cracked mobile phone screen can save money and means one less device needs to be manufactured in the first place.

 When it comes to waste management, recycling items is the final option and the final R as we look at the importance of the 4Rs.
 Instead of throwing away clothes, you can donate them to charity.
-Do make sure that you sort and clean all items before recycling to increase the likelihood they actually do in fact get recycled.
+Do make sure that you sort and clean all items before recycling to increase the likelihood they actually do, in fact, get recycled.

-We realise the huge problem plastic waste cause for the environment but when the majority becomes recycled, we can reuse it in other ways.
-Bottle tops can become car batteries and reusable plastic bags while plastic containers can be turned into toys.
-The possibilities are almost endless and recycling technology is constantly improving and that is a real positive in our quest to reduce waste.
+We realize the considerable problem plastic waste causes for the environment, but when the majority becomes recycled, we can reuse it in other ways.
+Recycling programs make it possible for bottle tops to become car batteries and reusable plastic bags, while we can turn plastic containers into toys.

 |Dirk Xanthos, Tony R. Walker, International policies to reduce plastic marine pollution from single-use plastics (plastic bags and microbeads): A review, Marine Pollution Bulletin, Volume 118, Issues 1–2, 2017, Pages 17-26, ISSN 0025-326X, https://doi.org/10.1016/j.marpolbul.2017.02.048.|